avh4/elm-format/README.md

     1. Install elm-mode ([official instructions](https://github.com/jcollard/elm-mode#installation)): Use `M-x list-packages` and choose `elm-mode`.

-1. Optional: Set `elm-format-on-save` to `t` to apply elm-format on the current buffer on every save.
+1. Set `elm-format-on-save` to `t` to apply elm-format on the current buffer on every save.
 (The setting can be changed via `M-x customize-variable elm-format-on-save`.
 Click button `Toggle` to change the setting and button `State` to activate the setting.)

-`C-c C-f` applies elm-format to the buffer (when in `elm-mode`.)
-See also the section about `elm-format` at [elm-mode](https://github.com/jcollard/elm-mode#elm-format)

 ### elm-vim installation